-- 11.4 Agreements, arrangements or provisions which are not integral to a merger may have to be concluded in conjunction with the merger.
-A seller of a business, for example, sometimes accepts a non-compete obligation which prevents the seller from competing with that business after it has been sold.
-Agreements, arrangements or provisions which are "directly related and necessary to the implementation" of a merger are called "ancillary restrictions". - 11.5 Ancillary restrictions are excluded from the section 34 prohibition and section 47 prohibition under the Third Schedule.
+11.4 Agreements, arrangements or provisions which are not integral to a merger may have to be concluded in conjunction with the merger.
+A seller of a business, e.g. sometimes accepts a non-compete obligation which prevents the seller from competing with that business after it has been sold.
+Agreements, arrangements or provisions which are "directly related and necessary to the implementation" of a merger are called "ancillary restrictions".